-Layoff Versus Furlough
+Layoff vs. Furlough

-- Your business may be facing the decision to lay off (terminate) or furlough (retain employees in an inactive status on your payroll) an employee.
+- Your practice may consider the decision to lay off (terminate) or furlough (retain employees in an inactive status on your payroll).
 Before making that decision, consider available resources, such as assistance with covering payroll and certain tax credits (as discussed below in Financial and Tax Considerations).
 If you decide on a layoff, you may be required to provide notice of the termination and certain forms, such as unemployment insurance forms, to terminated employees.
 The law also varies from state to state regarding when employees are entitled to receive their final paycheck.
-If you decide to furlough employees, you may be able to maintain their group health benefits, depending on the terms of your benefits plans. - Laying off employees may have long-term consequences for your business.
-Before terminating any employees, consider what staffing you need to keep your operations running and the staff necessary to provide services following the pandemic. - Depending on the state in which your company operates and the size of your business, layoffs may implicate federal or state Worker Adjustment and Retraining Notification Act statutes. - You may also consider reduced employee work schedules or reduced pay.
-If the company reduces employee schedules or full-time status, an employee may become eligible for partial unemployment benefits, depending on applicable state law.
+If you decide to furlough employees, you may be able to maintain their group health benefits depending on the terms of your benefits plans. - Laying off employees may have long-term consequences for your practice.
+Before terminating any employees, consider staffing needs to keep your office running, and have staff available to provide services following the pandemic. - Depending on the state in which your practice operates and the size of your practice, layoffs may implicate federal or state Worker Adjustment and Retraining Notification Act statutes. - You may also consider reduced employee work schedules or reduced pay.
+If the practice reduces employee schedules or full-time status, an employee may become eligible for partial unemployment benefits depending on applicable state law.
 Special considerations apply when reducing the work schedules of employees who are classified as exempt under state and federal laws.

-Employees With COVID-19
+Employees with COVID-19

-While the Occupational Safety and Health Administration mandates that an employer provide a workplace free of recognized hazards that are likely to cause death or serious physical harm to its employees, this is balanced with the employees' protection under the Americans with Disabilities Act.
-Therefore, if your company becomes aware that an employee has tested positive for COVID-19, in order to ensure employee privacy and to encourage other employees who may have tested positive to disclose such information, have human resources (or some other central contact point) provide an anonymous message to staff about the positive test and the protocols to follow.
+While the Occupational Safety and Health Administration mandates that an employer provide a workplace free of recognized hazards that are likely to cause death or serious physical harm to its employees, this is balanced with the employee's protection under the Americans with Disabilities Act.
+Therefore, if your practice becomes aware that an employee has tested positive for COVID-19, to ensure employee privacy and to encourage other employees who may have tested positive to disclose such information, have human resources (or some other central contact point) provide an anonymous message to staff about the positive test and the protocols to follow.
 Any individuals who test positive for COVID-19 should be quarantined for 14 days, regardless of whether they exhibit symptoms.